 - Pass on as much information as possible so that we can make an accurate assessment of your pet’s situation and give you guidance on what to do next.

-Occasionally we may feel it appropriate to hospitalise your pet.
+Occasionally we may feel it appropriate to hospitalise your pet at our Galashiels branch.
 This will allow us to monitor your pet and ensure they are rested in a warm, safe and comfortable environment.
 Additionally we are more able to administer medication eg by injection or through a drip if your pet is hospitalised.

 As a small but developing practice we are currently not able to offer continuous 24 hour monitoring as standard to all our hospitalised patients.
 However, we are able to state that we will assess every patient individually and we will make arrangements to check your pet at intervals through the night as determined by the condition of your pet.